HenryKeiter/suds3/src/suds/readme.txt

 This package is a very rough port of suds 0.4 to Python 3.

-The procedure for recreating this port is described below (adapted from https://fedorahosted.org/suds/ticket/393).
+The procedure for recreating the basic port is described below (adapted from https://fedorahosted.org/suds/ticket/393).
+However, other changes have been applied to this module, which are not recorded in this file.
+See the Subversion history.

 1. Manually apply the following changes:
     Find all "__unicode__" methods
         - eliminate them all and adapt __str__  to compensate (a few places require slight modification, but mostly the body of __unicode__ just replaces the body of __str__).

     ./transport/__init__.py
-        Change "s.append(self.message)" to s.append(str(self.message))
+        Change (2x) "s.append(self.message)" to s.append(str(self.message))

     ./transport/http.py
         remove    "from urlparse import urlparse"